 - Spikes of Villainy: Baron Violence's costume.

-- Spoof Aesop: "You know, though today was the worst day of my life, I learned many things.
+- Spoof Aesop: An Once an Episode fixture of the show.
+You'd even suspect that some episodes was written with the objective of delivering as far-out an Aesop as possible."You know, though today was the worst day of my life, I learned many things.
 First, the world looks a lot different when you're six inches tall and covered with feathers.
 Second, two heads are definitely not better than one.
-And finally, you can lay eggs and still feel like a man."
+And finally, you can lay an egg and still feel like a man."

 - Super Breeding Program: El Seed had an ultimate goal of creating an army of super-strong animated plants.